Kugelblitz360/C64MEGA65DOCS/jiffydos-and-alternative-kernals.md

 When you bought the ROMs, you received ZIP files.
 Unpack the ZIP files and get the `.bin` files from these.

-The C64 for MEGA65 core needs two files to run JiffyDOS and each of them needs to be exactly `16 kB = 16,384 bytes` in size.
+The C64 for MEGA65 core needs two files to run JiffyDOS and each of them needs to be exactly 16384 bytes in size.
 One file is the C64 Kernal+Basic ROM `jd-c64.bin` and one file is the 1541 DOS ROM `jd-c1541.bin`.
 Perform the following steps to create these files from the `*.bin` files you purchased.